 Pelvic floor exercises may also be useful in conjunction with a bladder training program aimed at improving bladder control in people who experience the urgent need to pass urine frequently (urge incontinence).

-The first thing to do is to correctly identify the muscles that need to be exercised.
+The first thing to do is to identify the muscles that r exercised correctly.

-Women and men with very weak pelvic floor muscles can be taught these exercises by a physiotherapist or continence advisor with expertise in this area.
+Women and men with weak pelvic floor muscles should have pelvic floor exercises prescribed.
+Preferably, by a physiotherapist or continence advisor with expertise in this area.

 The good news is that your pelvic floor muscles can be tested and treated in the vast majority of cases without the need for internal examination or techniques.

-Your quickest and most effective way of training your correct pelvic floor muscles is with the assistance of a physiotherapist with a special interest in pelvic floor conditions.
+Your quickest and most effective way of training your correct pelvic floor muscles is with the assistance of a physiotherapist with a particular interest in pelvic floor conditions.
 They will help you to:

-We highly recommend that you seek the advice of a physiotherapist with a special interest in pelvic floor rehabilitation.
-Good results take time and it will take less time with the right advice.
+We highly recommend that you seek the advice of a physiotherapist with a particular interest in pelvic floor rehabilitation.
+Good results take time, and it will take less time with the right information.